 Today, it is estimated that Alzheimer’s affects 4.5 million Americans and 70,000 Oklahomans.
 By the year 2050, 14 million Americans will have Alzheimer’s if no cure is found.
 10% of people over age 65 and half of people over 85 have Alzheimer’s.
 7 out of 10 persons living with Alzheimer’s live at home and family members provide 75% of their care.

-The role of the home health aide includes understanding and managing challenging behaviors related to Alzheimer’s disease, assisting with personal care and providing safety supervision and companionship.
+The role of Oxford HealthCare and the home health aide includes understanding and managing challenging behaviors related to Alzheimer’s disease, assisting with personal care and providing safety supervision and companionship.

 End of Life Care and the Role of the Home Health Aide